helium/HIP/0024-reward-splitting.md

 ## Implement a new transaction, `rewards_split_v1`

-This new transaction would require two parties to sign the transaction in order to update the gateway's ownership percentages in the ledger.
-The only way to reverse a transfer will be for the new owner to transfer the ownership percentage back to the original address.
+This new transaction would require two parties to sign the transaction in order to update the gateway's reward split in the ledger.

 ### Steps

-1. Current owner creates a partially signed transaction with a proposed ownership percentage as well as an optional HNT amount that is required to complete the transaction
+1. Hotspot owner creates a partially signed transaction with a proposed reward split as well as an optional HNT amount that is required to complete the transaction

-2. Current owner sends the partially signed transaction to the receiving owner
+2. Hotspot owner sends the partially signed transaction to the receiving owner

 3. Recipient signs the transaction and pays the DC fee to submit the transaction to the blockchain